 Perry and his wife Shannon, a food scientist, live in the Twin Cities area.
 Together, they are raising two children, one of whom has Down syndrome.
 Perry also plays in a Midwestern Irish Rock band – Purgatory Creek.
 Lately, he’s obsessed with brisket and ribs and going fishing.

-Follow David Perry on Twitter and Facebook.
+Follow David Perry on Bluesky and Facebook.
 His Instagram mostly consists of pictures of food and cats, and sometimes children.

 Email him – lollardfish@gmail.com – for booking inquiries (writing or speaking), interviews, reviews of products and publications, or just to chat.
-Phone works too: (612) 396-4837, but don’t try and pitch stories over the phone unless you have no other choice.
-Send email.
+Phone works too: (612) 396-4837, but email is very much preferred as I may well think your call is spam.
+Sorry about that.

 An archive of all of Perry’s public writing and interviews can be found here.